National Lampoon's Christmas Vacation: Critical response

-Other media
+Franchise

 Sequel

-The fourth film in the series, Vegas Vacation, would follow in 1997, without the involvement of either Hughes or National Lampoon.
+The fourth film in the series, Vegas Vacation, would follow in 1997, and was the first to not involve either Hughes or National Lampoon.

 Spin-off

-In 2003, NBC aired a spin-off called National Lampoon's Christmas Vacation 2 which featured Cousin Eddie's family on a Christmas vacation in the South Pacific.
-Randy Quaid, Miriam Flynn, and Dana Barron reprise their roles from the previous Vacation films alongside series newcomers Jake Thomas, Edward Asner, Sung Hi Lee, and Fred Willard.
+In 2003, NBC aired a spin-off called National Lampoon's Christmas Vacation 2: Cousin Eddie's Island Adventure which featured Cousin Eddie's family on a Christmas vacation in the South Pacific.
+Quaid, Flynn, and Dana Barron reprise their roles from the previous Vacation films alongside series newcomers Jake Thomas, Edward Asner, Sung Hi Lee, and Fred Willard.

 In popular culture

-In 2012, Chevy Chase, Beverly D'Angelo, and Juliette Lewis reunited for Christmas Vacation-themed ads for Old Navy.
+In 2012, Chase, D'Angelo, and Lewis reunited for Christmas Vacation-themed ads for Old Navy.
 The series of ads also featured the other actors who portrayed past versions of Russ and Audrey.
 In 2020, Chase and D'Angelo reprised their roles as Clark and Ellen in a Ford commercial for the Ford Mustang Mach-E spoofing the house lighting scene.
 The movie has inspired the theme for various Christmas lights and decoration displays over the years.
+In 2026, Lego announced that a project submitted in 2025 that hit the 10,000 supporters based the Griswold house would become an official Lego set under the Lego Ideas line.